dprojects/getDimensions/Docs/README.md

 #### Group report

 * For group mode "g", You need to have exact folder tree structure in Your furniture project.
 The idea behind it is that each element need to has parent folder and also grandparent folder.
-For exaple element named "Foot L" need to be in parent folder (e.g. named "Foot").
+For example element named "Foot L" need to be in parent folder (e.g. named "Foot").
 Also the "Foot" folder need to be in grandparent folder (e.g. named "White color").
 See example:

     ![ltf003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf003.png)